pelithne/azure-workshop/vm-scale-sets.md

 ## Create a scale set

 Create a virtual machine scale set with ````az vmss create````.
-The following example creates a scale set named pelithneScaleSet, uses the cloud-init file to customize the VM, and generates SSH keys if they do not exist:
+The following example creates a scale set named pelithneScaleSet, uses the cloud-init file to customize the VM, and generates SSH keys if they do not exist.

+### note: give the resources unique names, e.g. by using your corporate signum.

 ````console
 az vmss create \